First-home buyers

 That insider view is the real value.
 Most rejection letters aren't "you can't afford this" — they're "you applied to the wrong lender for your situation."
 Knowing the difference is most of the job.

 "Wombat" comes from the Beecroft Wombats — our kids soccer team I used to coach.
 I'm originally from the UK, but Sydney's been home for around fifteen years, and Beecroft for most of those.
-I serve as a volunteer non-executive director at the local primary school.
+I served as a volunteer non-executive director at the local primary school.

 None of which is the reason to choose a broker.
 But it's the reason I built this business the way I did: people I'd want to bump into at Saturday parkrun deserve advice that holds up in daylight.